yanchanllin/cli-data-gem-assessment-v-000/README.md

 9. Write a blog post about the project and process.
 10. On Learn, submit links to the GitHub repository for your app, your video demo, and your blog post each to the corresponding textbox in the right rail, and hit "I'm done" to wrap it up.

-## If you're a Learn-Verified Premium student:

-Unlike the rest of the curriculum, if you have any questions about your assessment or need help with it, please don’t use the Ask New Question feature.
-Rather than working with Learn Experts, please reach out to your Learn Instructor responsible for this section instead.

-Watch for an email from Learn with instructions to schedule an assessment.
-If you don't receive the email within a day or so after submission, get in touch!

 ### Be Prepared to:

 1. Explain your code from execution point to exit point.
 We're making sure you wrote it and understand how it works, nothing else.
 10-20 minutes